Disclosure

 Failure Pattern #3: Not Reading (or Misunderstanding) the Rules

-Some people “fail” even though they think they did everything right — because Sprint rules can be strict, and small misunderstandings can lead to disqualification.
+Some people fail even though they think they followed everything — because Sprint rules are strict, and small misunderstandings lead to disqualification.

 If cashback didn’t exist, many people wouldn’t finish — including the past version of me.